Greenspeak

 • Available in Paper: Price $21.95 | Buy Now

-For five decades, Michael Frome has crisscrossed America in the cause of conservation.
-Writer, teacher, advocate, and activist, Frome is a captivating speaker who has inspired young and old in many settings and offended many others by taking a strong, courageous stand in defense of our nation’s resources and against political expediency, entrenched bureaucracy, and corporate greed.
+For five decades, Michael Frome crisscrossed America in the cause of conservation.
+Writer, teacher, advocate, and activist, Frome was a captivating speaker who inspired young and old in many settings and offended many others by taking a strong, courageous stand in defense of our nation’s resources and against political expediency, entrenched bureaucracy, and corporate greed.

 Greenspeak is a collection of addresses made by Frome from 1963 to 2001—speeches that offer insight into virtually every major conservation issue of the second half of the twentieth century.
 As exciting as Frome’s personal appearances, these talks encapsulate the American environmental movement over its most turbulent and productive era.